DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/obtain-client-side-info.md

 ## Import Functions to be Used as Client Function Dependencies

-Assume you have a JS file `utils.js` with a function you need to use as a client function dependency in your test file.
+Assume you have a JS file (`utils.js`) with a function to be used as a client-function dependency in your test file.

 **utils.js**